Fleckism/SecurityPlus/My linked notes/security control.md

+---
+tags: [A_D, ]
+---
+#deleteMe
-**A security [[controls]] is something designed to give a system or data asset the properties of confidentiality, integrity, availability, and non-repudiation**.
+A security controls is something designed to give a system or data asset the properties of **confidentiality, integrity, availability, and non-repudiation**.
 # Categories
 - [[technical]] : the control is implemented as a system
 - [[operational]] : the control is implemented primarily by people rather than systems.